-This is a committee lead position that requires you to attend monthly meetings on Wednesdays 6-8 PM.
+This is a committee lead position that requires you to attend monthly meetings on Wednesdays 6-8 PM (currently we are holding video meetings).
 August-April (8 meetings, no meetings in December) annually.
 This position has work July-May annually.
 Our annual event is held in May.
 The utilization of Google drive is essential for this position.

 This position is to get the seniors to buy their tickets and reserve the seats at our event.
 You host on Campus ticket sales during lunches each month.
 Tickets need to be present at senior registration end of July beginning of August at Canyon Del Oro High school.
 The organization of ticket forms, seating chart, waivers, armbands at check-in, organization of bag check-in prior to the event are just a few of the items covered by this position.
 Tickets must be able to maneuver/use our Square account to access online ticket sales, as well as use square devices during on-campus ticket sales.
 This position could sustain a Co-Chair or Team to help with directing/organizing.